 Jessica Mendoza who started Cherry Tree Frozen Yogurt three years ago start making about $8.75 and hour and now makes already makes $12 (although the increase to $12 for suburbians will be in 2019).
 Mendoza sees the higher present wage as a positive, “You have to drive everywhere here so living here is more expensive.
 Now that I am making more I have more for books and to save.”

 Some workers, however, hope that the increase actually leads to increased wages for those making above the minimum wage.
 Some workers, however, believe that the increase in the minimum wage will lead to a boost for those already making more than minimum wage.

 “If those making minimum wage get an increase then that means if you are making more than the minimum wage already you should see an increase too,” said Elena Espinal of the Fair Deal Cafe in Yonkers, NY.

 Even though the minimum wage seems promising to workers it is a potential nightmare for business owners, who are dreading the increase in their costs.

 In Mount Vernon, NY small businesses owners are dreading the increase as well.
 “I try to keep my prices low for the consumer.
-If I have to pay my workers more, I can’t give raises and will cut hours.
-The reality is I will also have to increase prices by at least 25%,” said Meisha Jones owner of Cupcake Cutie Boutique.
+If I have to pay my workers more, I can’t give raises,” said Meisha Jones owner of Cupcake Cutie Boutique.

 Although workers are optimistic the truth is owners are faced with a dilemma, pay wages or close. “ I have talked to some small business owners that are weighing their options.
 Some will raise costs.
 Others will fire workers or cut hours, some will pay off the books and other will close,” said Jones.